Table of Contents

 Types of payments you can make

-When making a payment on a credit card, you will usually get a few choices- make the minimum payment, choose an amount, or make the full payment.
+When making payments on a credit card, you will usually get a few choices- make the minimum payment, choose an amount, or make the full payment.
 Which one of these you choose will differ the impact it has on your creditworthiness.
 Here’s a breakdown.

 Your minimum payment is usually made up from a percentage of your total balance (the full amount you owe), the interest you’ve accrued, or a mix of the two.
 Paying only this every month suggests to lenders that you’re financially stretched and cannot afford to pay the money back.